How can I make a payment?

 What happens if I do not pay my land tax?

-If the debt still remains outstanding after the due date on the final notice, the matter will be referred to debt recovery to pursue payment and/or commence legal action.
+If the amount outstanding is remains unpaid, the matter will be referred to debt recovery to pursue payment and/or commence legal action.
 In addition, penalty tax, interest and fees may be applied to unpaid amounts.

 Ultimately, a property may be sold for non-payment of land tax, much the same as unpaid council rates.

-How are penalties and interest calculated in cases of late payment?
+How are interest and penalty tax calculated in cases of late payment?

 A flat penalty tax of 75% of the unpaid land tax can legally be charged where you have deliberately avoided paying land tax.
 A flat 25% penalty tax can be charged in other situations of late or non-payment.